teenyrobots/all-about-type/README.md

 **Font**: A family member of a typeface (e.g., Futura Book)

-**Lettering**: Type that is illustrated, design, or otherwise created without using fonts
+**Lettering**: Type that is illustrated, designed, or otherwise created without using fonts

 ## Quick Guides + Cheatsheets
 + **[Typography in Ten Minutes](http://practicaltypography.com/typography-in-ten-minutes.html)**: "This is a bold claim, but I stand be­hind it: if you learn and fol­low these five ty­pog­ra­phy rules, you will be a bet­ter ty­pog­ra­pher than 95% of pro­fes­sional writ­ers and 70% of pro­fes­sional de­sign­ers."